 As with all insurance claims, it depends on the circumstances.
 If there’s a lot of damage, you might decide to put in a claim.

 But remember, you may have to pay some of the cost, depending on your excess.

 There could also be an impact on your no-claims bonus and your future insurance costs.

 What happens if my neighbour doesn’t accept responsibility?

 Your home insurer should still pay out on claims for damage to your house even if your neighbour doesn’t accept responsibility.

-However, for the larger claims such as those resulting from fire, your insurer could pursue your neighbour/their insurer for the claim amount later on.
+But for larger claims, such as those resulting from fire, your insurer could pursue your neighbour or their insurer for the claim amount later on.

-For accidental damage in the low hundreds of pounds, you could take it on the chin and move on.
+For accidental damage in the low hundreds of pounds, you could accept it and move on.
 Your insurer might not pay out if the claim is below the level of your excess.